TheWolverine - Update On Former Michigan Wolverines In The NBA And NHL

 Update On Former Michigan Wolverines In The NBA And NHL

-In the NHL, Zach Werenski is currently on a three-game goal scoring streak.
-He matched the Blue Jackets' record for the longest goal streak by a defenseman (3 GP).
+In the NHL, Zach Werenski is making headlines for currently being on a six game scoring streak.

+Zach Werenski extended his point streak to six games.
+Only two defensemen in @BlueJacketsNHL history have posted a longer such run: Bryan Berard (7 GP in 2005-06) and Jaroslav Spacek (7 GP in 2002-03). #NHLStats pic.twitter.com/wCnMKlFtsh— NHL Public Relations (@PR_NHL) November 24, 2019

 Here's a full update on all the former Michigan players in the NBA and NHL in the last week: